-That fact accompanied with the video (available on YT) on the FB page of Qwizzeria remains popular to this day, shared and commented by people from all over the world.
+That fact, accompanied by the video (available on YT) on the FB page of Qwizzeria, remains popular today, shared and commented by people from all over the world.

 The night of 19 May 1962 remains memorable even after fifty-five years.
-Among the large crowd that had gathered, with several artists, top brass politicians, and influential businessmen, Marilyn stood out the moment she entered the stage.
+Among the large crowd gathered, with several artists, top brass politicians, and influential business people, Marilyn stood out when she entered the stage.

 If JFK brought in flair, youth, and a fresh swagger into politics, Marilyn generated awe and had an aura that could not be fathomed.

-In the TV series, MAD MEN, that chronicles the life of advertising and its personnel from the 1960s has quite a few episodes that showcased the impact of both JFK and Marilyn Monroe.
+The TV series MAD MEN, which chronicles the life of advertising and its personnel from the 1960s, has quite a few episodes that showcased JFK and Marilyn Monroe’s impact.

 Leaving the drama aside, it is a well-known fact that Marilyn never forgave the Kennedy brothers for the way they treated her.

 In the end, Marilyn remained a plaything for the rich Kennedy boys.
-There is nothing wrong in having dreams, and Marilyn’s heartbreak ensured the Cinderella dream is just for the storybooks.
-And, as quoted in the series Mad Men, the research showed, people preferred Jackie Kennedy as the ‘wife’ and not Marilyn.
+There is nothing wrong with having dreams, and Marilyn’s heartbreak ensured the Cinderella dream is just for the storybooks.
+As quoted in the series Mad Men, the research showed, people preferred Jackie Kennedy as the ‘wife’ and not Marilyn.

-I am not sure how the world has changed, however, women have greater rights and their voice is heard much better than in the 60’s.
-Nevertheless, when cornered to an emotional cage, you choose to fight or simply fade away from the limelight.
+I am not sure how the world has changed; however, women have greater rights, and their voices are heard much better than in the ’60s.
+Nevertheless, when cornered to an emotional cage, you choose to fight or fade away from the limelight.
 The latter chose Marilyn or the other way?